Ptuxa/FlowerShop/README.md

 # FlowerShop title

-Server is made in Node.js
+Server is made in Express
-Client is made in Express
+Client is made in React